PeppeL-G/course-material/src/courses/client-server-communication/laboratory-work.md

 :::

 ### FAQ (loops)
-Add a new Vue component representing the main content on a FAQ "page".
+Add a new View component representing the main content on a FAQ "page".
 The procedure is similar to what you did before.

 Don't hard code the FAQs in the HTML code in your component.
 Instead, use the `data()` method and put the FAQs in an array like this: